Ally search isn’t available right now.

 $6,000 / 360 = $16.67 daily hard-to-borrow fee

-We do everything in our power to keep clients informed about what the fee will be.
+We work to keep clients informed about what the fee will be.
 That said, selling stock short is risky business, and we can't control the availability of shares out there to borrow.
-Prior to previewing the trade, clients are required to check the box in order to agree to all hard-to-borrow fees and Reg SHO Rule 204 buy-in obligations.
+Prior to previewing the trade, you’re required to check the box in order to agree to all hard-to-borrow fees and Reg SHO Rule 204 buy-in obligations.

 Keep in mind, hard- to-borrow rates on existing positions fluctuate daily based on supply and demand.
-Clients will be responsible for any rate increases should they occur.
-Ally Invest reserves the right to close the position on your behalf without prior notice.
+You’ll be responsible for any rate increases should they occur.
+Ally Invest reserves the right to close the position without prior notice.

 A short stock buy-in and closing trades can occur at any time during the lifecycle of a short position.
 A buy-in can occur if the stock that has been borrowed is no longer available to be held short.
 Carrying a short stock position with a negative rate does not protect the position from being bought-in by Ally Invest or our clearing firm at any time without prior notice.